 Fit-deck shuffle - Create a series of playing cards featuring family-friendly exercises, such as bear-crawling, star-jumps and running on the spot.

 Each family member picks a card and performs the exercise on that card.
-The number on the card represents the amount of reps you do.
+The number on the card represents the number of reps you do.

 To add some spice – set a ‘harder’ exercise for Ace, King, Queen and Jack – increase the intensity and excitement!